JonathanWilbur/mueller-report/volume1.md

 [^331]: Sater 12/15/17 302, at 3-4.
 [^332]: 10/12/15 Email, Sater to Cohen (8:07 a.m.).
 [^333]: **\[ REDACTED: Grand Jury \]**
-[^334]: Ivanka Trump received an email from a woman who identified herself as "Lana E. alexander," which said in part, "If you ask anyone who knows Russian to google my husband Dmitry Klokov, you'll see who he is close to and that he has done Putin's political campaigns."
+[^334]: Ivanka Trump received an email from a woman who identified herself as "Lana E. Alexander," which said in part, "If you ask anyone who knows Russian to google my husband Dmitry Klokov, you'll see who he is close to and that he has done Putin's political campaigns."
 11/16/15 Email, Erchova to I. Trump.
 [^335]: 11/16/15 Email, I. Trump to Cohen.
 [^336]: Cohen 8/7/18 302, at 17.
 During his interviews with the Office, Cohen still appeared to believe that the Klokov he spoke with was that Olympian.
 The investigation, however, established that the email address used to communicate with Cohen belongs to a different Dmitry Klokov, as described above.
 [^337]: 11/18/15 Email, Klokov to Cohen (6:51 a.m.).
-[^338]: In July 2018, the Office received an unsolicited email purporting to be from Erchova, in which she wrote that "\[a\]t the end of2015 and beginning of2016 I was asked by my ex-husband to contact Ivanka Trump. .. and offer cooperation to Trump's team on behalf of the Russian officials."
+[^338]: In July 2018, the Office received an unsolicited email purporting to be from Erchova, in which she wrote that "\[a\]t the end of 2015 and beginning of2016 I was asked by my ex-husband to contact Ivanka Trump... and offer cooperation to Trump's team on behalf of the Russian officials."
 7/27/18 Email, Erchova to special counsel's Office.
 The email claimed that the officials wanted to offer candidate Trump "land in Crimea among other things and unofficial meeting with Putin."
 Id.
 In order to vet the email's claims, the Office responded requesting more details.
 The Office did not receive any reply.
 [^339]: 11/18/15 Email, Cohen to Klokov (7:15 a.m.).
 [^340]: 11/18/15 Email, Klokov to Cohen (6:51 a.m.).
 [^341]: 11/18/15 Email, Klokov to Cohen (6:51 a.m.) ("I would suggest separating your negotiations and our proposal to meet.
 I assure you, after the meeting level of projects and their capacity can be completely different, having the most important support.").